Master of Science in Global Medicine

 GM 512 Global Health Modules, Maternal and Child Health I (2, FaSpSm) Biopsychosocial, cultural and economic aspects of women’s health: pregnancy, childbirth, marriage.
 Examination of health promotion and policy efforts to improve women’s health globally.

-GM 513 Global Health Modules, Maternal and Child Health II (2, FaSpSm) Continuation of GM 512.
-In-depth examination of women's health issues; health promotion and policy efforts to improve women's health globally.
-Prerequisite: GM 512.
+GM 513 Global Health Modules, Maternal and Child Health II (2, FaSpSm) In-depth examination of women’s health issues; health promotion and policy efforts to improve women’s health globally.

 GM 599 Special Topics (2-4, max 8) Lecture and discussion focused on specific topics within global medicine.
-Course topic with vary from semester to semester.
+Course topic will vary from semester to semester.